Nicholas Building: History

 The Nicholas family, headed by Alfred Nicholas, built their fortune on the production of Aspro, a replacement for the German-made aspirin when it became unavailable during World War I. The Nicholas company never occupied the building; it was instead built as a speculative office building development.
 It was completed in 1926, and designed by architect Harry Norris.
-Norris established his architecture practice in the building, remaining until his retirement in the mid-fifties.
-From 1926 to 1967 a Coles department store occupied the basement and part of the ground floor.
-The building was home to businesses associated with the Flinders Lane garment trade, commercial artists, medical practitioners and architects.
-By the 2010s the small rooms and relatively cheap rent attracted creative industry practitioners and specialist retailers, some of whom still serve the fashion industry, and it became renowned as one of Melbourne's 'vertical lanes'.
+Norris established his architecture practice in the building, remaining until his retirement in 1955.
+The building has two main facades, the one to Swanston Street the most imposing.
+On its completion it was hailed as a 'modern skyscraper'.The Cathedral Arcade, named after the Cathedral opposite, is L-shaped, with the lifts and stairs to the upper floors opening off it.
+The arcade features the original finely detailed shopfronts, and a leadlight barrel vaulted glass ceiling.
+The first floor was also developed as shops, complete with leadlight shop fronts matching those of the ground foor.